wdenton/avoirdupois/README.md

 ### The source code

 To install Avoirdupois you need to get this source code by either forking this GitHub repository or downloading it directly.
-Then use [Bundler](http://gembundler.com/) to first make sure all of the necessary requirements are in place and then to run the application safely.
-(Note: when installing Bundler, if you're not using RVM you may need to run `sudo gem install bundler`.)
-This will clone this repository and then get it running:
+This will clone the repository, download all the files, and show what's there:

     $ git clone git@github.com:wdenton/avoirdupois.git
     $ cd avoirdupois